firemodels/bot/Bundlebot/README.md

 #  Building Bundles

-This directory contains scripts for building nightly and release bundles (installation files) on Windows, Linux and OSX (Mac) computers.
+This directory contains scripts for building bundles (installation files) for installing FDS and Smokeview on Windows, Linux and OSX (Mac) computers.
+Bundles are built every night whenver firebot passes and built for official releases.
 `run_bundlebot.sh` is used to build Linux and OSX bundles and `run_bundlebot.bat` is used to build a Windows bundle.
-These scripts use applications (FDS, Smokeview and Smokeview utilities) built by firebot, manuals ( FDS and Smokeview User, Verification/Validation and Technical guides) built by firebot and smokebot and other files found in the bot, fds and smv repos.
+These scripts use applications (FDS, Smokeview and Smokeview utilities) built by firebot, manuals ( FDS and Smokeview User, Verification/Validation and Technical guides) built by firebot and smokebot and other files found in the bot, fds and smv repos to generate the bundles.
 Applications for Linux/OSX bundles are built by `firebot.sh`.
 Applications for a Windows bundle are built by `make_apps.bat` Manuals are built by firebot and smokebot run on a Linux computer.